K.d. lang: Solo career

 In 1990, lang contributed the song "So in Love" to the Cole Porter tribute album Red Hot + Blue produced by the Red Hot Organization.
 In 1998, she contributed "Fado Hilário" to the AIDS benefit compilation album Onda Sonora: Red Hot + Lisbon produced by the same organization.

-Lang chose to use a lower-case name, inspired by the poet e. e. cummings.
+In 1991, lang and Siberry collaborated on the song "Calling All Angels", which originally appeared on the soundtrack for the film Until the End of the World.
+The song was also included on Siberry's 1993 album When I Was a Boy.

 Grammy Awards and mainstream success

 Lang won the Grammy Award for Best Female Country Vocal Performance for her 1989 album Absolute Torch and Twang.
 The single "Full Moon Full of Love" that stemmed from that album became a modest hit in the United States in the middle of 1989 and a Number 1 hit on the RPM Country chart in Canada.
 In 1989, she sang a duet, "Sin City", with Dwight Yoakam on his album Just Lookin' for a Hit.

 The 1992 album Ingénue, a set of adult-oriented pop songs that showed comparatively little country influence, contained her most popular song, "Constant Craving".
 That song brought her multi-million sales and much critical acclaim.
 Coming out as lesbian the same year saw several US country stations banning her music, and she faced a picket line outside the 1993 Grammy Awards ceremony where she would receive the Grammy Award for Best Female Pop Vocal Performance.
 Another top ten single from the record was "Miss Chatelaine".
 The salsa-inspired track was ironic; Chatelaine, a women's magazine, once chose lang as its "Woman of the Year", and the song's video depicted lang in an exaggeratedly feminine manner, surrounded by bright pastel colours and a profusion of bubbles reminiscent of a performance on The Lawrence Welk Show.

 She received a writing credit for the Rolling Stones 1997 song, "Anybody Seen My Baby?", whose chorus sounds similar to "Constant Craving".
 Jagger and Richards claimed to have never heard the song before and when they discovered the similarity prior to the song's release, were flummoxed as to how the songs could be so similar.
 Jagger discovered his daughter listening to a recording of "Constant Craving" on her stereo and realized he had heard the song before many times but only subliminally.
 The two gave lang credit, along with her co-writer Ben Mink, to avoid any possible lawsuits.
 Afterwards, lang said she was "completely honoured and flattered" to receive the songwriting credit.

 She contributed much of the music towards Gus Van Sant's soundtrack of the film Even Cowgirls Get the Blues, and also did a cover of "Skylark" for the 1997 film adaptation of Midnight in the Garden of Good and Evil.
 She performed "Surrender" for the closing titles of the James Bond film Tomorrow Never Dies.